History of Luxembourg: Second World War

 Upon the outbreak of the Second World War in September 1939, the government of Luxembourg observed its neutrality and issued an official proclamation to that effect on 6 September 1939.
 On 10 May 1940 an invasion by German armed forces swept away the Luxembourgish government and monarchy into exile.
 The German troops made up of the 1st, 2nd, and 10th Panzer Divisions invaded at 04:35.
 They did not encounter any significant resistance save for some bridges destroyed and some land mines since the majority of the Luxembourgish Volunteer Corps stayed in their barracks.
 Luxembourgish police resisted the German troops, but to little avail and the capital city was occupied before noon.
 Total Luxembourgish casualties amounted to 75 police and soldiers captured, six police wounded, and one soldier wounded.

 The Luxembourg royal family and their entourage received visas from Portuguese consul Aristides de Sousa Mendes in Bordeaux.
 They crossed into Portugal and subsequently travelled to the United States in two groups: on the from Lisbon to Baltimore in July 1940, and on the Pan American airliner Yankee Clipper in October 1940.
 Throughout the war, Grand Duchess Charlotte broadcast via the BBC to Luxembourg to give hope to the people.

-Luxembourg remained under German military occupation until August 1942, when Nazi Germany formally annexed it as part of the Gau Moselland.
+Luxembourg remained under a Chief of Civil Administration until 1944 and was Made a part of the Gau Moselland.
 The German authorities declared Luxembourgers to be German citizens and called up 13,000 for military service.
 2,848 Luxembourgers eventually died fighting in the German army.
-Luxembourg was fully incorporated into the Third Reich in 1942, which the German government justified by ‘proclaiming’ that Luxembourgers were ethnically and linguistically German.
+Luxembourg was de facto incorporated into the Third Reich in 1942, which the German government justified by ‘proclaiming’ that Luxembourgers were ethnically and linguistically German.

 An estimated 3,500 Jews lived in Luxembourg before the war; an estimated 1,000 to 2,500 were murdered in the Holocaust.